H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 Add animation component timeline.
 You can preview all animations better.
 ## 0.8.0
 The animation part is reconstructed, which can support the simultaneous configuration of multiple animations.
-Drag the canvas to the minimum value of 0.
+The minimum value of canvas drag is changed to 0.
 ## 0.7.7
 Optimize the drag logic of the canvas to move more smoothly.
 ## 0.7.6